babel/website/docs/plugin-transform-typescript.md

 `boolean`, defaults to `false`

+Forcibly enables `jsx` parsing.
+Otherwise angle brackets will be treated as typescript's legacy type assertion `var foo = <string>bar;`.
+Also, `isTSX: true` requires `allExtensions: true`.

 ### `jsxPragma`

 `string`, defaults to `React`

 Replace the function used when compiling JSX expressions.

-This is so that we know that the import is not a type import, and should not be removed
+This is so that we know that the import is not a type import, and should not be removed.

 ### `allowNamespaces`

 `boolean`, defaults to `false` but will default to `true` in the [future](https://github.com/babel/notes/blob/master/2019/05/21.md#prs).

+Enables compilation of TypeScript namespaces.

+### `onlyRemoveTypeImports`

+`boolean`, defaults to `false`

+When set to `true`, the transform will only remove [type-only imports](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-8.html#type-only-imports-exports) (introduced in TypeScript 3.8).
+This should only be used if you are using TypeScript >= 3.8.

-> You can read more about configuring plugin options [here](https://babeljs.io/docs/en/plugins#plugin-options)
+> You can read more about configuring plugin options [here](https://babeljs.io/docs/en/plugins#plugin-options).

 ## TypeScript Compiler Options